Black Carpet Beetle Identification & Prevention

-Black carpet beetles live in a variety of locations inside of our homes:
+Black carpet beetles live in a variety of locations inside our homes:

 Acquiring help from a professional pest control expert is the best way to eliminate black carpet beetles and keep them from returning.
-At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing affordable, safe and effective pest control services.
+At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing affordable, safe, and effective pest control services in Elizabeth City.
 We are a local, family-owned pest control company whose number one priority is putting our customers first and exceeding expectations.
 For home or business owners looking to eliminate pests once and for all, call Albemarle Termite & Pest Control today!

 Pests are not just a nuisance; they pose potential health risks and are capable of damaging property.
 Avoid problems with black carpet beetles with the help of the following prevention tips.